Intern, Volunteer and Work Abroad

 Augustana works with several program providers who offer internship programs in a wide variety of countries.
 These internships are unpaid, and the program provider charges a fee for arranging the internship, housing and other on-site services.

 - ISA offers credit-bearing internships in conjunction with their semester and/or year-abroad programs and stand alone programs in the summer.
 Internship opportunities typically require a higher GPA than that needed for general admission to the program, and often have additional prerequisites for participation.

 - HECUA programs all contain a credit-bearing internship component.
 Upon return from a HECUA semester program, students are welcome to apply for paid HECUA summer internship opportunities in the Twin Cities area.

-- The Education Abroad Network offers credit-bearing internships in conjunction with a semester abroad program as well as non-credit bearing stand-alone internships.
+- The Education Abroad Network (TEAN) offers credit-bearing internships in conjunction with a semester abroad program as well as non-credit bearing stand-alone internships.

 - GoAbroad.com is a search engine that can help you identify other interning abroad opportunities.

 - ISA, API and AIFS offer service learning and volunteer opportunities in a variety of locations.
 They can be in conjunction with semester academic programs or stand alone.

 - WorldTeach is an organization that partners with governments and other organizations in developing countries to provide volunteer teachers to meet local needs and promote responsible global citizenship.
 Graduates can volunteer for a year (American Samoa, Chile, China, Colombia, Costa Rica, Ecuador, Guyana, India, Marshall Islands, Micronesia, Namibia, Panama, Tanzania or Thailand), a semester (Ecuador or Namibia) or a summer (China, Costa Rica, Ecuador, Morocco, Namibia, Nepal, Poland or South Africa).